dmachard/python-dnstap-receiver/README.md

 Get some counters like number of queries, clients, ...
 This endpoint accepts optional arguments in the query:
 - **more**: additional counters to return
+    - query|response: total of queries or response
+    - qps: query per second
+    - clients: total unique clients ip
+    - domains: total unique domains
+    - query|response/[inet|inet6] : total of IPv4 or IPv6 queries or responses
+    - query|response/[udp|tcp]: total of queries or responses with UDP or TCP protocol
+    - query|response/[rcode]: total of queries or responses according to the rcode (noerror, nxdomain, ...)
+    - query|response/[rrtype]: total of queries or responses acccording to the record resource type (a, aaaa, ...)

 Example request:

 ```